KeshonsWalksOfLife/GCU-CST-239-GIT/README.md

 - Java SE 11
 - Scanner (for user input)
 - ArrayList (for inventory and cart management)
-- JDK terminal or IDE i.e Eclipse
+-  IDE > Eclipse

 ---

 ## 🔁 How It Works

 1. The `Main` method launches the `Store`.
-2. Sample books are added to the inventory.
+2. The books are added to the inventory.
-3. User is presented with a menu:
+3. A user is presented with a menu:
-   - View available books
+   - The user can view available books
-   - Purchase a book by title
+   - The user can purchase a book by its title
-   - View their cart
+   - The user can view their cart
-   - Cancel purchase (clears cart)
+   - The user can cancel a purchase (clears cart)
-   - Checkout and view total
+   - The user can checkout and view their total
 4. Inventory updates automatically when purchases are made

 ---